Create and Edit Scheduled Tasks

 Edit a scheduled task

 Need to change the schedule, update instructions, or switch the agent mode?
 Edit the task directly — no need to recreate it.
+Your task's execution history is preserved across edits.

 1. Select the task